oracle/truffleruby/doc/user/using-graalvm.md

 # Using TruffleRuby with GraalVM

-RubyTruffle is designed to be run with a JVM that has the Graal compiler.
+TruffleRuby is designed to be run with a JVM that has the Graal compiler.

 The easiest way to get a JVM with Graal is via the GraalVM, available from the Oracle Technology Network.
 This includes the JVM, the Graal compiler, and